gpf225/coinex_excheng/doc/HTTP-Protocol.md

 9. source: String, source, up to 30 bytes
 10. fee_asset: String, asset to use as fee
 11. fee_discount: String, 0~1
-12. option: optional field, Integer
+12. option: Integer, 0 is default
     * bit 1: use stock fee only;
     * bit 2: use money fee only;
     * bit 3: unlimited min amount
     * bit 4: immediate or cancel order
     * bit 5: fill or kill order
+13. client_id: user self-define order id

 * result: order detail
 * error: